 Wireshark is a network protocol analyzer that has become a standard across several industries.
 Supported protocols are still growing, the number going by the hundreds.
 It can do live captures and offline analysis, VoIP analysis, and protocol decryption.

 It is among the most popular network protocol analyzers.
-Firstly, that’s because it’s easy to use and it has an intuitive interface.
+Firstly, it’s easy to use and has an intuitive interface.

-But secondly, and perhaps more importantly, it has some nice features and functions that you won’t find in other apps.
-It will feature support for hundreds of protocols and also file formats that will help you analyze protocols.
+But secondly, and perhaps more importantly, it has some nice features and functions you won’t find in other apps.
+It will feature support for hundreds of protocols and file formats to help you analyze protocols.

-With Wireshark, you’ll be able to read and write files in different formats.
-You can also output exports in the XML formats if you want to share them.
+With Wireshark, you can read and write files in different formats.
+You can also output exports in XML formats if you want to share them.
 You’ll be able to get data from a wide variety of protocols.
 Currently, there are more than 600 protocol types that you can dissect and manage.